FrancoLiberali/cql/docs/cql/concepts.rst

 GormDB is a gorm.DB object that allows communication with the database.
 This object allows us to perform CUD (create, update and delete) operations.
-While read operations are also possible, badaas-orm provides us the :ref:`badaas-orm/concepts:compilable query system` that is more complete and secure that gorm's query system.
+While read operations are also possible, cql provides us the :ref:`cql/concepts:compilable query system` that is more complete and secure that gorm's query system.

-For details visit :ref:`badaas-orm/connecting_to_a_database:connection`.
+For details visit :ref:`cql/connecting_to_a_database:connection`.

 Condition
 -----------------------------

-Conditions are the basis of the badaas-orm query system, every query is composed of a set of conditions.
+Conditions are the basis of the cqñ query system, every query is composed of a set of conditions.
 Conditions belong to a particular model and there are 4 different types:
 WhereConditions, ConnectionConditions, JoinConditions and PreloadConditions.

-For details visit :doc:`/badaas-orm/query`.
+For details visit :doc:`/cql/query`.

 WhereCondition
 -----------------------------